AsahiLinux/docs/m1n1:User-Guide.md

 If you have a standard release build of m1n1 installed as fuOS (i.e. what you get when you run the Asahi Linux installer), you can enable verbose messages and a backdoor proxy mode by going into 1TR and doing this from the macOS Terminal:

 ```
-bputil -a
+csrutil disable
 ```

-You will be prompted to select the correct boot volume if you are multi booting  (you can check which volume is which using `diskutil apfs list`) and then asked to authenticate yourself.
+You will be prompted to select the correct boot volume if you are multi booting and then asked to authenticate yourself.

 You can then enable verbose mode using: